 Read all about the experiences of Mavericks players and see why you should join too!

-Becca - joined Mavericks in September 2016, had never heard of korfball before!
+Becca - joined Mavericks having never heard of korfball before!

 "Five months ago I had never even heard of korfball...
 Now I'm finding that conversations with friends/family/strangers at the bus stop (kidding - this isn't Glasgow - nae chat at Edinburgh bus stops!) frequently include the question, "Ehhh so what actually is korfball then?"